MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/toast-notifications.md

 #### [Windows App SDK](#tab/appsdk)

 For a WinUI 3 app, you handle activation for notifications by using the [AppNotificationManager](/windows/windows-app-sdk/api/winrt/microsoft.windows.appnotifications.appnotificationmanager) class.
-This class is provided by the Microsoft.WindowsAppSDK Nuget package, which is included by default in the WinUI 3 VIsual Studio project templates.
+This class is provided by the Microsoft.WindowsAppSDK Nuget package, which is included by default in the WinUI 3 Visual Studio project templates.

 #### [Windows Community Toolkit](#tab/toolkit)